Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 dumb and stupid like Robert Johnson and B. B. King

-dumb and stupid like Charlie Pride:
+dumb and stupid like Charlie Pride

 who put on white face with false camouflage

-dumb and stupid like Tennessee Williams and Eudora Welty:
+dumb and stupid like Tennessee Williams and Eudora Welty

-two silver knights who believed that souls could be saved
+two silver knights who believed that souls could be

-dumb and stupid like Elvis Presley:
+dumb and stupid like Elvis Presley

 who took the juke joint of the ebony Delta to pallid patrons,

-liberating them one hip thrust at a time.
+liberating them one hip thrust at a time,

 dumb and stupid like Bennie Thompson and Aaron Henry